1985 Greek constitutional crisis: Disillusionment and abuse of power

-Papandreou began his second administration with a comfortable majority in parliament and increased powers based on the amended constitution.
-However, his premiership was soon mired in numerous financial and corruption scandals; Koskotas scandal was an extensive corruption and money-laundering operation threatening the PASOK government since it implicated many senior PASOK ministers and Papandreou.
-Papandreou to save the Greek economy from bankruptcy, since the foreign currency reserves were dangerously low, he accepted a loan by the European Economic Community (EEC) with the precondition of imposing austerity measures.
-However, after two years, he shaken by PASOK's waning popularity reversed the austerity measures, resulting in further deterioration of the Greek economy.
-Moreover, choices made in the early 1980s on repealing anti-terrorism legislation and controversial foreign policy decisions led to a significant rise in terrorist incidents in Greece.
+Papandreou began his second administration with a comfortable majority in parliament and increased powers granted by the amended constitution.
+However, economic and social conditions in Greece deteriorated.
+His premiership was interspersed with financial and corruption scandals, such as the Koskotas scandal, a money-laundering operation that threatened the PASOK government because it implicated Papandreou and many senior PASOK ministers.
+In 1985, Papandreou accepted a loan from the EEC and implemented austerity measures as a condition of the loan.
+After two years, Papandreou, shaken by PASOK's waning popularity, reversed the austerity measures, resulting in a further deterioration of the Greek economy.
+The repeal of anti-terrorism legislation in the early 1980s and controversial foreign policy decisions led to a significant rise in terrorist incidents in Greece.

-Despite the rising public frustration with the state of affairs, Papandreou abused his position to remain in power since there were no constitutional restraints.
-Notable actions include but are not limited to the following:
+Despite rising public frustration with the government, Papandreou abused his position to remain in power because there were no constitutional restraints.
+Notable actions include: